ey92/notes/1101reading.md

 **morphology** - the study of how words are constructed out of morphemes

-**syntax** - component of mental grammar that deals with constructing phrasal expressions out of smaller expressions

-    - subfield of linguistics that studies how expressions can combine to form larger expressions
+**syntax** - component of mental grammar that deals with constructing phrasal expressions out of smaller expressions; subfield of linguistics that studies how expressions can combine to form larger expressions

 **'grammatical'** - correct grammar, according to descriptive grammar, esp syntax